yiisoft/yii2/docs/guide/rest.md

 action for the requested resource.
 This process is called *authorization* which is covered in detail in the [Authorization chapter](authorization.md).

-You may use the [[yii\web\AccessControl]] filter and/or the Role-Based Access Control (RBAC) component to implementation authorization.
+You may use the Role-Based Access Control (RBAC) component to implementation authorization.

 To simplify the authorization check, you may also override the [[yii\rest\Controller::checkAccess()]] method and then call this method in places where authorization is needed.
 By default, the built-in actions provided